kennberg/php-mysql-migrate/README.md

 The MySQL database link is available using "$link" variable.

-Make sure that you use the function "query('SELECT 1')" instead of "mysql\_query" since it handles error reporting.
+Make sure that you use the function "query" instead of "mysql\_query" in the migration scripts, since it handles error reporting.

 License
 ======================